Harrod Suarez

 Biography

-My approach is quite invested in literary, cultural, and queer theory.
-I think it is important to appreciate the details of a text in order to access its real texture, which frays at the edges and whose seams come undone if you nestle in it long enough.
-Reading for those moments when things don’t quite add up—when there is either a surplus or deficit of emotion, or labor, or text—drives my critical energies and helps me explore our cultural, social, political, and ethical relations.
+Literature and film provide substantive opportunities for sorting through these questions given the expansive and imaginative worlds that artists create.
+For me, it is crucial to savor the details of a text in order to access its real texture, which frays at the edges and whose seams come undone if you nestle in them long enough.
+Reading for those moments when things don’t quite add up drives my critical energies and helps me explore our cultural, social, political, and ethical relations.
+My turn toward archipelagic thinking is thus entangled symbiotically with my approach to literature and film.

 Senior Tutorial — ENGL 400